 movies & TV you need to watch this weekend?
-That's especially relevant if you're a true crime obsessive, as the highly-anticipated Making A Murderer: Part 2 premieres on Netflix Friday, Oct.
-19.
+That's especially relevant if you're a true crime obsessive, as the highly-anticipated Friday, Oct.
+19. Making A Murderer: Part 2 premieres on Netflix

 the case of Steven Avery, who was wrongfully convicted of assault and attempted murder, exonerated, and then arrested and convicted of the murder of Teresa Halbach, along with his nephew, Brendan Dassey — became a cultural phenomenon, fans can expect Making A Murderer: Part 2 to give even more insight into the criminal justice system and hopefully answer new questions about Halbach's murder.

-Season 3 of Daredevil is here to protect the citizens of Hell's Kitchen once more, and if you're in the mood for a more traditional Halloween spook, Halloween sees Jamie Lee Curtis face off against her arch-nemesis, Michael Myers, one last (very scary) time.
+Season 3 of to protect the citizens of Hell's Kitchen once more, and if you're in the mood for a more traditional Halloween spook, Daredevil is here Halloween sees Jamie Lee Curtis face off against her arch-nemesis, Michael Myers, one last (very scary) time.

 Here's everything that's worth checking out or catching up on this weekend, so you can ensure that the next three days are jam-packed with all things scary, shocking and superhero-centric.

 'Making A Murderer: Part 2' (Netflix)

 of Making A Murderer was all about introducing the Steven Avery case to the world, then Part 2 chronicles everything that happened after the show became a worldwide phenomenon, as well as the process of potentially overturning Avery and Dassey's convictions and setting them free.

-The Devil of Hell's Kitchen is back on the streets, and unfortunately for Matt Murdock (Charlie Cox), so is Wilson Fisk (Vincent D'Onofrio), who has gotten out of prison and is looking to take Daredevil down once and for all.
+Devil of Hell's Kitchen is back on the streets, and unfortunately for Matt Murdock (Charlie Cox), so is Wilson Fisk (Vincent D'Onofrio), who has gotten out of prison and is looking to take Daredevil down once and for all.
 But, considering things between Matt and his friends are still complicated, it doesn't look like the lawyer/vigilante will be able to slip the mask back on without handling a whole lot of drama first.

 Halloween on the big screen, of course!
 The sequel to the 1978 slasher classic is set forty years after the fateful Halloween night when Laurie Strode (Jamie Lee Curtis) tried to protect the children she was babysitting from the murderous Michael Myers.
 Now, Myers is out of prison.
 And Laurie is out for revenge.

 'Hocus Pocus 25th Anniversary Halloween Bash', Freeform

 Hocus Pocus!
 Freeform is celebrating the 25th anniversary of the Sanderson sisters on Saturday, Oct.
-20 with a Hocus Pocus reunion special featuring Bette Midler, Sarah Jessica Parker, Kathy Najimi and Thora Birch.
+20 with a featuring Bette Midler, Sarah Jessica Parker, Kathy Najimi and Thora Birch.
 Is it too much to hope for a sing along of "I Put A Spell On You"?
+Hocus Pocus reunion special

 spice up their marriage by opening things up and seeing other people.
 An intimate look at marriage, sex and growing old with someone, Wanderlust is so open about taboo subjects that you might forget that the couple at the center of the story isn't real.